ironbar/arc25/docs/05_Solution_Summary.md

 7. Start working with RL to try to improve the solve rate of the model, that way I won't be needing too many predictions to solve each task.
 I have some early results that show it's a good direction, but trainings collapse.
+8. Experimented with prediction refinement, but BARC model does not seem to have that capability that allows techniques like AlphaEvolve with frontier models.

 Now I'm trying to:

 - Solve RL training collapse so I can train for longer
 - Try to make the search and learn script more hardware efficient
-- Check if solution refinement is possible with the BARC model